 - Generally a single TS is quite easy to care for, but you will have to be careful carrying more than a couple.
 The primary concern is the internal systems damage.
 Here are some tips to handle this:

 - First and foremost keep an eye on your cargo hatch.
-If it fails in normal space you can usually recover any cargo that falls out, provided you notice.
-However if it fails in supercruise then you are out of luck.
+If it fails in normal space you can usually recover any cargo that falls out, providing you notice.
+However, if it fails in supercruise then you are out of luck.

 - Carry one or more Auto Field-Maintenance Units.
 You need to keep your cargo hatch above 75-80% to prevent malfunctions.